Design System Implementation

 Role & Responsibilities

-I led the design and implementation of a new design system for the platform as part of a broader product redesign initiative.
+I led the design and implementation of a scalable design system for the platform as part of a broader product redesign initiative, standardizing over 180 screens into a unified system of reusable templates and components.
 My responsibilities spanned design system architecture, product design, and frontend implementation.

-Working closely with product leadership and engineering, I translated complex compliance workflows into scalable UI patterns reused across hundreds of product screens
+Working closely with product leadership and engineering, I translated complex product workflows into scalable UI patterns reused across hundreds of product screens.

 Design System Architect

 Established the foundational structure of the design system using Atomic Design principles.
-Defined tokens, components, and layout patterns within Figma.
+Defined tokens, components, and layout patterns within Figma and aligned them with implementation in the codebase.

 Product Designer